HTTP-RPC/Kilo/README.md

     [1, 2, 3, 5, 8, 13, 21]

 the generated HTML would contain a table containing seven rows, each with a single cell containing the corresponding value from the list.

+### Modifiers
+The Ctemplate specification defines a syntax for applying an optional set of modifiers to a variable.
+Modifiers are specified as follows:

+    {{variable:modifier1:modifier2:modifier3=argument:...}}

+Modifiers are used to transform the variable's representation before it is written to the output stream; for example, to apply an escape sequence.
+Modifiers are invoked from left to right in the order in which they are specified.

+HTTP-RPC provides the following modifiers by default:

+* `format` - applies a format string, such as `%.2f`
+* `^url` - applies URL encoding to a value
+* `^html` - applies HTML encoding to a value
+* `^xml` - applies XML encoding to a value (equivalent to `^html`)
+* `^csv` - applies CSV encoding to a value

+For example, the following marker applies a format string to a value and then URL-encodes the result:

+    {{value:format=0x%04x:^url}}

+Applications may also define their own custom modifiers.
+Modifiers are created by implementing the `org.httprpc.Modifier` interface, which defines the following method:

+    public Object apply(Object value, String argument);

+The first argument to this method represents the value to be modified, and the second is an optional, modifier-specific value containing the text following the `=` character in the modifier string.
+If an argument is not specified, the value of `argument` will be null.

+For example, the following class implements a modifier that converts values to uppercase:

+    public class UppercaseModifier implements Modifier {
+        @Override
+        public Object apply(Object value, String argument) {
+            return value.toString().toUpperCase();
+        }
+    }

+Note that modifiers must be thread-safe, since they are shared and may be invoked concurrently by multiple template processors.

+Custom modifiers are registered with the HTTP-RPC runtime via a properties file.
+Keys in this file represent modifier names, and values represent the fully-qualified name of the implementing class.
+The file must be named _/META-INF/httprpc/modifiers.properties_ and must be available on the application's classpath.

+For example, the following _modifiers.properties_ file associates the `upper` modifier with the `UpperCaseModifier` class:

+    upper=com.example.UpperCaseModifier

 ## BeanAdapter Class
 The `BeanAdapter` class allows the contents of a Java Bean object to be returned from a service method.
 This class implements the `Map` interface and exposes any properties defined by the Bean as entries in the map, allowing custom data types to be serialized to JSON.